 The USB power out connector supplies 5 V of power.
 The maximum sustained current draw is 1.5A.
+You can use the USB power out connector to provide power to an attached HDMI wireless transmitter.
 NOTE: The USB connector only offers power out, and does NOT support USB communication.